He Knows You're Alone: Analysis

-Film scholar John Kenneth Muir notes in his book Horror Films of the 1980s (2010) that, like other slasher films of the period, He Knows You're Alone is structured around an organizing principle, that being a wedding.
+Film scholar John Kenneth Muir notes in his book, Horror Films of the 1980s, that, like other slasher films of the period, He Knows You're Alone is structured around an organizing principle, this being a wedding.
 In this instance, the film follows a format in which the narrative occurs during either a holiday or other important date.
-Whereas other contemporaneous slasher films, such as Friday the 13th (1980), utilize the summer camp setting as an organizing principle and locale, He Knows You're Alone takes place in various wedding-specific locations, such as a dressmaker's shop, a church, and the bride's home.
+Whereas other contemporaneous slasher films, such as Friday the 13th, utilize the summer camp setting as an organizing principle and locale, He Knows You're Alone takes place in various wedding-specific locations, such as a dressmaker's shop, a church, and the bride's home.

+Critic Robin Wood wrote in American Horrors: Essays on the Modern American Horror Film that the film "makes a highly sophisticated attempt... to analyze violence against women in terms of male possessiveness and the fear of female autonomy."

 Production

 Development

-The concept for He Knows You're Alone was developed in 1979 after director Armand Mastroianni pitched an idea for a horror film to producer Edgar Lansbury, based on the urban legend of "The Hook", in which a young couple in a parked car are attacked by a murderer.
-When Mastroianni realized that Lansbury had little interest in the project during the middle of the pitch, he spontaneously suggested that the aforementioned plot be a self-referential film-within-a-film.
-This idea piqued Lansbury's interest, after which Mastroianni commissioned Scott Parker to write a screenplay for a slasher film that began with an opening sequence in which two characters watch a horror film in a movie theater, during which one of them is murdered by a serial killer.
+The concept for He Knows You're Alone was developed in 1979, after director Armand Mastroianni pitched an idea to producer Edgar Lansbury for a horror film based on the urban legend of "The Hook", in which a young couple in a parked car are attacked by a murderer.
+When Mastroianni realized during the middle of the pitch that Lansbury had little interest in the project, he spontaneously suggested that the aforementioned plot be a self-referential film within a film.
+The idea piqued Lansbury's interest, after which Mastroianni commissioned playwright Scott Parker to write a screenplay for a slasher film that began with an opening sequence in which two characters watch a horror film in a movie theater, during which one of them is murdered by a serial killer.
 The film was written under several working titles, including Shriek, The Uninvited, and Blood Wedding.

 Casting

+Caitlin O'Heaney auditioned for the role of Amy Jensen, and despite disliking horror films, agreed to take the part in order to gain entry into the Screen Actors Guild.
+She had previously appeared in a supporting role in the slasher film Savage Weekend (1979).
+Mastroianni interviewed approximately 100 actresses before choosing O'Heaney for the role.

 The film marked the first film appearance of actor Tom Hanks, who played a relatively small part.
-In fact, it was said that Hanks' character was originally written to be killed off with Nancy's character, but because the filmmakers liked him so much, they omitted filming his death scene for the film.
+In fact, it was said that Hanks's character was originally written to be killed off with Nancy's character, but because the filmmakers liked him so much, they omitted filming his death scene for the film.